THE SPACE SHOW

 During 2011 and 2012 more than a thousand past programme items were digitised into MPEG 3 format, and loaded onto the Southern FM computer server for public download.
 New items are added about a week after broadcast.
 As a general rule entire shows will not be added, with the exception of the few listed below.
-Few because we don't usually record the programmes and most of the ones that do get recorded are erased within a few days.
+Few because in the early days we didn't usually record the programmes and most of the ones that did get recorded were erased within a few days.
 The eight listed below somehow escaped erasure!

 Listen or Download entire first show 1991 April 7 (32 min 56 s - 30.9 MB)

 Listen or Download entire second show 1991 April 14 (29 min 09 s - 27.3 MB)